HayleySummer/Qiskit_Hackathon_Europe/Proposal/Proposal.md

 - The proposal bring interest in the fields of quantum machine learning as we applied QCNNs, quantum algorithms because we used the Grover´s algorithm and in quantum games since we are making an IA to play against the user.

 - In the near-term we are trying to create a playable game with limited and reduced rules.
 This rules could be based on quantum or hybrid algorithms.

 - In the long-term we will be able to finish a complete game with at least the same amount of rules we have in the classical algorithm and with better performance and efficiency.

+- Also the proposal shows an approach that can realistically implement a working prototype within the given time frame of 4 weeks.

 ## Criterion 3 - Implementation
 Weight: 30.00%